Darleene99/Dynamic-Music-Player-SL/README.md

 - Special thanks to Liam Hoffen For debugging, Fixing the bean, fighting and taming the dragon of 7 heads!
 - Thanks to Bleuhazenfurfle for implementing llQueueSound
 - Thanks to Qie Niangao for the victory declaration
+- Thanks to Dimitry for sharing his work
+- Thanks to Darleene also.. for doing Darleene stuff

 ## Next Steps